Chinese Car Brands

 Haval Logo

 Haval is a Chinese brand of SUVs and crossovers.
 It was registered in 2013 by the Great Wall Motor Concern.
-Haval is one of the divisions of GWM, producing expensive and comfortable cars.
+Haval is one of GWM’s divisions, producing expensive and comfortable cars.
 Its name comes from the English phrase “I Have All.”
-Cars of this brand are divided into two series: Blue and Red.
-In the first series are sports cars, and in the second – classic models.
+This brand’s cars are divided into two series: Blue and Red.
+In the first series, there are sports cars, and in the second, there are classic models.

 Wuling